Yorunina/Wishing-Fountain/README.md

 - 🔥 Nether biomes/structures cannot be located - uses vanilla maps which don't support Nether

-- 📍 The maximum search radius is 10,000 grids.
-Exceeding the search radius will cause the buddelschiff to break
+- 📍 The default maximum search radius is 10,000 grids.
+Exceeding the search radius will cause buddelschiff to break.
+Change this option in the configuration file